The Target: Spector #3 (Herzog)

 Lance Spector is an unlikely hero, almost a hero of antiheroes.
 It’s not that he lacks courage or skills; those are his in abundance.
 He floats along until his inner voice of justice overwhelms his personal faults (they are many) or temporarily ease the weight of the massive chip he carries on his shoulder.

 Will I tackle volume 4?
 Oh . . . probably!
-Lance should be dead several times over, but alas, the power of the pen . . . and curiosity.
+Lance should be dead several times over, but alas, the pen is mightier than the sword . . . and curiosity.